Avantix B8070: Details of the machine

-A significant advantage of the Avantix B8070 over the Ascom B8050 was the ability to handle credit-card payments.
-Initially this was by reading the magnetic stripe of the credit-card, but this was updated to handle Chip and PIN cards with the addition of a Hypercom Chip and Pin card reader and pin pad.
+A significant advantage of the Avantix B8070 over the Ascom B8050 was the ability to handle credit card payments.
+Initially, this was by reading the magnetic stripe of the credit card, but this was updated to handle Chip and PIN cards with the addition of a Hypercom Chip and PIN card reader and pin pad.

-The software application could handle tickets to all GB destinations, however, to reduce scrolling through lists of stations, these were in practice limited to 200 most popular destinations from the station, plus all of the London Underground destinations.
+The software application could handle tickets to all GB destinations.
+However, to reduce scrolling through lists of stations, these were in practice limited to the 200 most popular destinations from the station, plus all of the London Underground destinations.

 Ticket stock

 Avantix B8070 offered the standard centre stripe mag encoded orange CCST stock for singles and returns, and also the green season ticket stock.
 Receipts were printed on a white tally roll.

 Branding

 Several train operating companies took the opportunity to customise the front of the machine with branded graphics.